Piraeus Visit on 1 July 2015

 The BLUE STAR PATMOS preparing to maneuver in the E7 gate in Piraeus.

-The BLUE HORIZON and the BLUE GALAXY together in Piraeus.
+The BLUE HORIZON and the BLUE GALAXY spotted together in Piraeus.

 Another view of the BLUE GALAXY and of the PANAGIA TINOU.

-Even further South I saw one of the main ferries of Hellenic Seaways, the ARIADNE, which was operating on the Piraeus-Samos-Chios-Mytilene-Limnos-Kavala line on the Northeast Aegean Sea.
+Even further South I saw one of the main ferries of Hellenic Seaways, namely the ARIADNE, which was operating on the Piraeus-Samos-Chios-Mytilene-Limnos-Kavala line on the Northeast Aegean Sea.

-On the other side of the E7 gate was another Hellenic Seaways ship, though this time it was a high speed craft.
-Indeed, it was the high speed catamaran FLYINGCAT 3, which I had also seen the previous day).
+On the other side of the E7 gate was another ship of Hellenic Seaways, although this time it was a high speed craft.
+Indeed, it was the high speed catamaran FLYINGCAT 3, which I had also seen the previous day.

-Through the E7 gate, we could see the E9 gate, where Sea Jets-owned ships and ferries operating on the Western Cyclades depart.
-So it was no surprise to us that we saw a ferry operating on the Western Cyclades line, namely the ANDREAS KALVOS of Zante Ferries.
-She was also a ship which I saw the previous day, and she was still docked due to the same problems concerning her company and the capital controls restrictions as a result of the Greek financial crisis.
+Through the E7 gate, we could see the E9 gate, where ships operating on the Western Cyclades depart.
+There, we saw the ANDREAS KALVOS of Zante Ferries.
+She was also a ship that I saw the previous day, and she was still docked due to the same problems concerning her company and the capital controls restrictions as a result of the Greek financial crisis.

-The FLYINGCAT 3, also operating on the Western Cyclades, was preparing to depart in order to head to her first destination, namely Serifos.
+The FLYINGCAT 3, which was also operating on the Western Cyclades, was preparing to depart in order to head to her first destination, namely Serifos.

 The FLYINGCAT 3 from a closer view, with the emphasis on the Cosmote logo, present in all Hellenic Seaways high speed craft as a part of a sponsorship deal, which began in 2013.
-Before that, the Hellenic Seaways high speed craft had been sponsored by rival company Vodafone, with that partnership having existed even when the company was known as Hellas Flying Dolphins (2002-2005).
+Before that, the high speed craft of Hellenic Seaways had been sponsored by the rival company Vodafone, with that partnership having existed even when the company was known as Hellas Flying Dolphins (2002-2005).

-The bow of FLYINGCAT 3.
-In 2015 she was operating on the Piraeus-Serifos-Sifnos-Koufonisi line.
-Moreover, in July and August, she made additional trips on the Saronic Gulf, on the Piraeus-Hydra-Spetses line, providing extra service for her company there.
+The bow of the FLYINGCAT 3.
+In 2015 she was operating on the Piraeus-Serifos-Sifnos-Koufonisi line. on the Cyclades Moreover, in July and August, she made additional trips on the Saronic Gulf, on the Piraeus-Hydra-Spetses line, thereby providing extra services for her company in addition on the area.

 So this is how the bottom part of a catamaran looks like!
 A view of the bottom of the hull of the FLYINGCAT 3.